risc0/risc0/website/api_versioned_docs/version-0.19/bonsai/bonsai-overview.md

 _Status: Pre-Alpha_

 The Bonsai proving service can be used standalone or directly integrated with smart contracts and blockchains.
-If you're interested in Bonsai, learn more in our [litepaper] and [talks](https://youtu.be/nVAs2i-_Iyo?t=3044).
+If you're interested in Bonsai, learn more in our [talks](https://youtu.be/nVAs2i-_Iyo?t=3044).

 ### 3. Bonsai Relayer and Relay Contract: Connecting off-chain proofs and on-chain applications